Baron de Hirsch Cemetery, Montreal

 The cemetery was opened in July 1905 with funds from philanthropist Maurice, Baron de Hirsch.
 Since its establishment, an estimated 55,000 people have been interred in its grounds.
 It is divided into sections affiliated with various landsmanshaften and synagogues.

+The foremen are the 3rd and forth generation of the Lahaie family, who have a section dedicated to them.

 Notable graves and monuments

 Notable inhabitants of the cemetery include literary figures J. I. Segal, Rachel Korn, and A. M. Klein; politician Fred Rose; and hockey player Larry Zeidel.

 The cemetery contains sixteen war graves of Commonwealth service personnel: two from World War I and fourteen from World War II.
 It also contains 17 memorials to victims of the Holocaust.